 $ brew services restart mongodb-community

-To make your life easier, you can also create aliases for managing MongoDB service.
+You can also create aliases for managing the MongoDB service.
 Just add the following to

 alias mongod-start="brew services run mongodb-community" alias mongod-status="brew services list" alias mongod-stop="brew services stop mongodb-community"